yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-nov-2022/index.md

     "./ver4.png"
     >}}

 While the NPC vertex explosions are fixed, some geometry pop-up issues remain.
 Homework for later.
+Now any vertex related glitch only lasts one frame and should go away once the relevant shader gets cached.
-But, as a bonus, now `Pokémon Legends: Arceus` can be played in Normal GPU accuracy without having the vertex explosions previously experienced, like  we promised to fix [back in January!](https://yuzu-emu.org/entry/yuzu-progress-report-jan-2022/#a-new-legend)
+Also, as a bonus, now `Pokémon Legends: Arceus` can be played at Normal GPU accuracy without having its previously experiened vertex explosions, like  we promised to fix [back in January!](https://yuzu-emu.org/entry/yuzu-progress-report-jan-2022/#a-new-legend)
 This can greatly increase performance on the superior older Pokémon title.
 One to scratch from the list.
+That buffer cache rewrite is still needed though.

-CPU’s turn, or, well, memory in this case. byte[] fixed {{< gh-hovercard "9279" "a silly mistake in the cheat engine" >}} that caused it to crash when using speedhack cheats.
+CPU's turn, or, well, memory in this case. byte[] fixed {{< gh-hovercard "9279" "a silly mistake in the cheat engine" >}} that caused it to crash when using speedhack cheats.

-GPU now, or well, an user interface aspect related to it.
+GPU now, or more precisely, an user interface aspect related to it.

 As you may know from previous reports, Vulkan has a tendency to break when the user installs outdated screen recorders, overlays, or bloatware that messes with the Vulkan layers.
-This leads people to still use the OpenGL API, which is not only considerably slower on `Pokémon Scarlet/Violet` (over three times slower in some cases), but also run the `GLASM` shader backend, an NVIDIA exclusive feature which is not particularly good with recent game releases, Scarlet/Violet not being an exception.
+This leads people to still use the OpenGL API, which is not only considerably slower for `Pokémon Scarlet/Violet` (over three times slower in some cases), but also run the `GLASM` shader backend, an NVIDIA exclusive feature which is not particularly good with recent game releases, Scarlet/Violet not being an exception.

 yuzu used to default to `GLASM` so NVIDIA users could enjoy lower shader compilation related stuttering, as OpenGL’s default shader backend, `GLSL`, is irritatingly slow in this aspect.
-The problem with this approach is that the `GLASM` backend (assembly shaders) was developed as an experiment, and its two primary maintainers have moved on from the project, with one literally turning green.
+The problem with this approach is that the `GLASM` backend (assembly shaders) was developed as an experiment, and its two primary maintainers have moved on from the project, with one literally turning green with envy.
-No one remaining on the team is taking the time to maintain a backend that has difficult-to-parse documentation, no debug tools, only partially helps a single GPU vendor, and has its advantages negated by a superior alternative, Vulkan.
+No one remaining on the team is taking the time to maintain a backend that has decades old and difficult-to-parse documentation, no debug tools, only partially helps a single GPU vendor, and has its advantages negated by a superior alternative, Vulkan.

 {{< single-title-imgs-compare
     "Lavender Town?
 (Pokémon Violet)"